LollosoSi/bruxism-detector/README.md

 # Bruxism Detector
-This small suite helps you detect bruxism and interrupt it, while trying to track down its triggers.</br>
+This small device + software suite helps you detect bruxism and interrupt it, while trying to track down its triggers.</br>

 ## Overview
 Following this readme, you will build an Arduino based device that is able to detect bruxism.</br><sub><sup>Basic knowledge about electronics is advisable.</sup></sub></br></br>